Revealer (film): Release

-Revealer was released in the United States on April 29, 2022, as part of Panic Fest, and was later released online on June 23, 2022.
+Revealer was screened in the United States in 2022 as part of Panic Fest.
 The film is distributed by Shudder.

 Reception

 Matt Donato of Paste gave the film a mostly positive review, praising the performances of Aase and Schrooten, though writing that the film "never meets the fullest potential of its premise".
 Mary Beth McAndrews of Dread Central gave the film 3.5 stars out of 5, likewise praising the central performances and calling it a "stunning example of pandemic filmmaking and what can be accomplished with limited resources."